sudhanshudigital/sekuliServer/README.md

 ---
-#Installation Guide To Sekuli Server
+#Installation Guide To Sikuli Server
 ---

 Document created by Sudhanshu Singhal on 3-Apr-2015